How To Stop Watching Porn

 Last updated

 If you’re currently battling porn addiction or compulsive sexual behavior, you know that it’s no joke.
 It can turn your entire life upside down.
-But recovery is possible.
+But people absolutely can (and do!) recover from addiction to pornography.

 Breaking free starts with awareness.
-You aren’t just fighting a “bad habit”; you are fighting biology.
+You aren’t just fighting a “bad habit”; you are fighting your brain’s wiring.

 High-speed internet pornography acts as a “supernormal stimulus.”
 It floods the brain with dopamine levels far exceeding those produced by real-life experiences.
 Over time, this leads to downregulation—your brain reduces its dopamine receptors to handle the flood.
 The result?
 You feel numb, unmotivated, and need more extreme content just to feel “normal.”
 Stopping is about giving your brain time to heal and upregulate those receptors again.